Maine Coon cats are extremely popular and as an owner of four beauties, I understand exactly why this is.

 If you want an idea for a toy to entertain your Maine Coon, there’s one that has worked consistently over the years for us and that’s a Cat Dancer.
 It is inexpensive and easy to use – you can even stay in your chair!

 20. They Think Your Boxes Are Their Boxes

-Maine Coons do seem to possess a naughty gene.
-Well, actually, this one is doing what comes naturally – hunting.
-This is actually normal not naughty cat behavior and Maine Coons are particularly good hunters.
+Maine Coons are often accomplished hunters.
+This is actually normal not naughty cat behavior.
 You can’t really stop it and you shouldn’t punish one for doing it.